Tammy Hembrow Spills Out Of Tiny White Bikini Top While Rocking Insanely Short Tie-Dye Shorts

 Tammy Hembrow’s most recent social media share is bringing her fans to their knees.

-The blond bombshell has been delighting her fans on a number of occasions in recent weeks and most of the time, she is clad in a skimpy little bikini.
-The social media star boasts a following of over 9.9 million on Instagram alone and that number continues to rise each and every week.
+The blond bombshell has been delighting her fans on a number of occasions in recent weeks, and most of the time, she is clad in a skimpy little bikini.
+The social media star boasts a following of over 9.9 million on Instagram alone, a number that continues to rise each and every week.
 In the most recent shot that was shared on social media, Tammy went back to doing what she does best and posed in another NSFW bikini.

-In the image, the model sits on a wooden table that appears to be shaped like a surf board.
+In the image, the model sits on a wooden table that appears to be shaped like a surfboard.
 Just behind her are a few palm trees and a gorgeous beach.
 The model appears front and center, wearing her long blond locks pulled back in a high ponytail as well as a little bit of subtle makeup.
 Once again, she put her amazing body on display in another bikini, almost spilling out of the tiny white triangle top.

-In the image, her toned and tanned abs are also on full display and she completed the look with a pair of tiny tie-dye shorts.
-In the caption of the post, Hembrow didn’t use any words but instead she simply put an angel emoji.
-Since the photo went live on her page, it’s garnered the stunner a ton of attention from her fans, racking up over 34,000 likes in addition to 200-plus comments.
+Also showcasing her toned and tanned abs in the photo, Tammy completed her look with a pair of tiny tie-dye shorts.
+In the caption of the post, Hembrow didn’t use any words, opting instead for an angel emoji.

+Since the photo went live on her page, it’s garnered the stunner a ton of attention from her fans, racking up over 34,000 likes, in addition to 200-plus comments.

 Some followers took to the photo to ask Hembrow where she got her sexy suit while countless others raved over her bikini body.
 A few more followers simply flooded the comments section using their choice of emoji.